 A wrist strain is a general term used to describe pain in the wrist.
-This may be due to a sudden force causing an acute injury, or due to overuse, causing a repetitive strain injury.
+The pain may be due to a sudden force causing an acute wrist injury, or due to overuse, causing a repetitive strain injury.
+The area can feel tender, especially when moving it.
+Because of this, complete rest is the best treatment for recovering from a strain.

 Wrist strain symptoms